axu2/tiger-menus/README.md

 (2017-2025)

-**Update 2025:** Campus dining finally changed the website, so this application no longer runs.
+**Update July 20, 2025:** Campus dining finally changed the website, so this application no longer work, fix it yourself!

 [TigerMenus](https://tigermenus.herokuapp.com/) is a web application started in 2017 that presents Princeton dining hall menu options **organized by meal**, unlike the official dining hall website.